CONFIDENTIAL DISCUSSION NOTES - WORK IN PROGRESS

 Purpose of Workshop

-- To use these opportunities to develop metadesign methods
+- To add to our existing repertoire of metadesign methods

-- This is a non-religious and apolitical charity with a keen interest in education-focused innovation (including our work).
+- TUFF is a non-religious and apolitical charity with a keen interest in education-focused innovation (including our work).

 - 2-days of active and creative work sessions that are designed to deliver practical, workable outcomes.